Domnikov/folder2mp3/README.md

     cmake --build .
 ```

-Executable file will locate in project folder
+Executable file will locate in build/project folder

 To install folder2mp3 into system PATH: